 In some situations LANES OVERSEAS covers some costs, such as accommodation and breakfast in a four-star hotel, some meals and transfers to the airport

 REQUIREMENTS FOR LANES OVERSEAS VIEWING TRIPS

 A LANES OVERSEAS viewing trip represents an investment in time and money for all parties involved.
 Our agency covers 3 nights’ stay in a four-star hotel and, above all, dedicates the time of a consultant permanently during the trip.
 This means that we have to limit the offer to potential clients who meet the following requirements:

 Clients in a position to buy.
 They must be able to make a decision during the trip if they find the home they are looking for.
 This means paying a deposit of between 5,000 and 10,000 pounds, depending on the promotion, to take the chosen property off the market, and an additional amount of between 30% and 50% to be paid in the first month after the purchase.

 All those involved in the decision must be present during the trip.

 * Confirmed finances.
-If bank financing is required they should have checked the possibilities before the trip with their bank in their country of origin or through Medland if they wish to seek financing in Spain.
+If bank financing is required they should have checked the possibilities before the trip with their bank in their country of origin or through Lanes Overseas if they wish to seek financing in abroad.